Chamberlain91/Heirloom/Documentation/Api/Heirloom.Core/Heirloom.Geometry/RayContact.md

 > **Namespace**: [Heirloom.Geometry][0]

-Represents the result of a ray-shape intersection.
+Represents the result of a ray to shape intersection.

 ```cs
 public struct RayContact : IEquatable<RayContact>